 Some exchange programs are more competitive than others.
 Students can list up to 10 school on the semester abroad application, in order of preference.
 All qualified applications are reviewed on a competitive basis based on GPA; class standing while abroad; academic, personal and professional relevance of study abroad programs; and academic, linguistic, personal and cultural preparation.

 Upon nomination, exchange participants are required to submit secondary application materials to the host university.
-Please see the KUBS Factsheet for more information.
+Please see the KUBS Fact Sheet19-20.pdf for more information.
 The secondary application is due by the host university's deadline.

 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

-On-campus housing is guaranteed for exchange students.
-Dormitories for international students are designed to provide a comfortable living environment that maximize privacy and are conducive to scholarly pursuits.
+Dormitories for international students are designed to provide a comfortable, affordable living environment that maximize privacy and are conducive to scholarly pursuits.
 Each resident is provided with his/her own bed, desk and closet space.
 Each dormitory also features television & audio rooms, a recreation area, vending machines, laundry rooms, reading rooms and seminar halls.
 Community assistants or resident managers are assigned to assist residents with their needs during their stay in the community.

 Each double room is furnished with single beds, mattresses, desks, chairs, study lamps, a telephone and wardrobes.
 Students provide their own towels.
 Communal bathrooms and showers are located on each floor.
 Rooms and major campus buildings have wireless LAN.